oVirt/ovirt-site/source/feature/restsessionmanagement.html.md

 Questions:

 1. Do we need encryption/decryption in these cookies?
+Looks like SSL is enough here.
+Also, we can restrict these cookies to be used only in a secured connection, resulting in not passing them to the client on a non-secured connection.

 <Category:Feature> <Category:Template>